-The mission of the Center for Applied Research and Rural Studies is to:
+The Center for Applied Research and

 - promote a coordinated, inter-disciplinary approach for using Central Michigan University (CMU) resources and the research skills of CMU faculty, students, and staff to address issues of significant concern to local governments and non-profit organizations in central and northern Michigan;